SummaryRead the full fact sheet

 Before you start, direct your attention to your pelvic floor muscles.
 Try to relax your abdominal muscles, buttocks and leg muscles.
 Don’t bear down or hold your breath.
 Squeeze and lift the urethra, vagina and anus and hold the tension for three seconds if you can.
 Release completely.
 Then perform the exercises, which include:

-- It’s OK to feel your lower abdomen gently tightening as you hold the pelvic floor muscle contraction.
+It’s okay to feel your lower abdomen gently tightening as you hold the pelvic floor muscle contraction.

 A pessary is a flexible device which can be fitted into the vagina to support the uterus.
 There are different shapes and sizes of pessary, which can be prescribed and fitted by a suitably trained health professional.
 Women can be taught to remove and re-insert their pessary much like a tampon.
 However, regular reviews with your gynaecologist or doctor are necessary.